Gavin-Persad/introToTheDom/README.md

 - **Instructions**:
   - Select the `<ul>` element with the id of "itemList".
-  - Use the `firstChild` and `lastChild` properties to get the first and last child nodes.
+  - Use the `firstElementChild` and `lastElementChild` properties to get the first and last child nodes.
   - Log both child nodes to the console.
 - **Expected Outcome**:
   - The console should display two nodes.
-Depending on the formatting of your HTML, the first may be a text node (whitespace or line break).
 The last should be the `<li>` element with the content "🍈 Fig".

 ### Ticket 3: Manipulating the DOM
 **Ticket 3 has automatic testing set up - so after completing all of its sections run `npm test` in your terminal and you will